martinkirsche/PaperTime/Readme.md

 Syntax
 ------

 The parser is looking for lines that starts with a time stamp.
-The time stamp must be followed by a category that can be split up using slashes (e.g. `1:33 PM 8/12/2015	Company/Project`).
+The time stamp must be followed by a `tab` charectar and a category that can be split up using slashes (e.g. `1:33 PM 8/12/2015	Company/Project`).
 The next line that starts with a time stamp is the end time of that entry and can be the start time of the next entry (if a category was provided).
 Time that should not be tracked must be marked by a line that contains at least three dashes (e.g. `---`).

 ### Example